MARCIO PIMENTA

 He is a member of The Explorers Club and a National Geographic Society explorer.
 His work is dedicated to witnessing the history of humanity, marked by achievements and losses.

-With the support of the National Geographic Society, between 2022 and 2023 he embarked on a solo expedition of more than 11,000 km (6,835 miles) by land and sea, following the trails described by Charles Darwin in his travel diary.
-Pimenta documented the socio-anthropological observations, landscapes, and Darwin's legacy still present in Patagonia.
+With the support of the National Geographic Society, between 2022 and 2023 he embarked on a solo expedition of more than 11,000 km (6,835 miles) by land and sea following the trails described by Charles Darwin in his travel diary.
+Pimenta documented the socio-anthropological observations, landscapes and Darwin's legacy still present in Patagonia.

 Graduated in economics and holding a doctorate in international relations with a specialization in American Studies, Pimenta abandoned his academic career in 2013 to pursue a path as a visual storyteller.

 In 2016 and 2017, he was in Iraq to cover the war against ISIS and the renaissance of Yazidi women.
-This work resulted in his first photo album, published in 2020, Yazidis.
+This work resulted in his first photo album, published in 2020, “Yazidis”.

-Between 2018 and 2020, he traveled to several countries in South America to document how human beings transform landscapes to obtain water, energy, and food, launching his new photobook Man and the Earth in 2023.
+Between 2018 and 2020, he traveled to several countries in South America to document how human beings transform landscapes to obtain water, energy and food, launching his new photobook "Man and the Earth" in 2023.

-In 2024, he produced and completed his first short documentary film, Hoy’ri.
+In 2024, produced and completed the first short documentary film, Hoy’ri.
 Set in the world’s driest desert, the film explores the journey of paleontologists who, amidst stromatolites — the oldest fossil evidence of life on Earth — excavate the past in search of answers about the evolution of life and the cosmos.
 The desert's unique aridity preserves primitive conditions from 3.5 billion years ago, inspiring profound reflections on existence and time.